marc-himmelberger/thesis-quantumsafe-fep/README.md

 - [x] Reviewing the proposed construction in Obfuscated Key Exchange
 - [ ] Reviewing the obfs4-spec.txt  and how it differentiates itself from VMess or Shadowsocks

-**WP2 (February)**: Implementing pq-obfs
+**WP2 (February)**: Implementing drivel

-- [ ] Implementing pq-obfs with Kemeleon encoding as specified in Obfuscated Key Exchange in order to reach a proof-of-concept stage
+- [ ] Implementing drivel with Kemeleon encoding as specified in Obfuscated Key Exchange in order to reach a proof-of-concept stage
 - [ ] Evaluating performance and traffic overhead compared to the original obfs4 protocol
 - [ ] Documenting the implementation

 **WP3 (March/April)**: Designing and Evaluating Novel Encodings

 - [ ] Designing novel encoding algorithms for quantum-safe KEMs that map public keys and ciphertexts to random bitstrings
-- [ ] Instantiating pq-obfs with several KEMs and their related encodings
+- [ ] Instantiating drivel with several KEMs and their related encodings
 - [ ] Evaluating tradeoffs of different encodings of KEM public keys/ciphertexts

 **WP4 (May)**: Extensions